MaSe69/dssb/md/20_Pandas/pandas_100_how_to.md

 ---
 # Pandas - How do I ...?

-This page is meant as my personal favorites for basic functionality of the [Official Pandas documentation](https://pandas.pydata.org/docs/user_guide/index.html#user-guide), which you should check for a comprehensive overview.
+This page is meant as my personal favorites to get started with Pandas.
+Please consult the [Official Pandas documentation](https://pandas.pydata.org/docs/user_guide/index.html#user-guide) for a comprehensive overview.

-Certainly, you need to import Pandas
+Obviously, you need to import Pandas
 >
     import pandas as pd